Bossa nova: History

 The nightclubs of Beco das Garrafas (Alley of the Bottles), a small dead-end alley in Copacabana, is considered a historical cradle of bossa nova.

 In 1959, the soundtrack to the film Black Orpheus (Orfeu Negro) was released, which included the future Manhã de Carnaval, "The Morning of the Carnival".
 The style emerged at the time when samba-canção (Note: A slower tempo samba featured by a dominance of the melodic line over the main rhythmic) was the dominant rhythm in the Brazilian music scene.
-Its first appearance was on the album Canção do Amor Demais, in which the singer Elizeth Cardoso recorded two compositions by the duo Antônio Carlos Jobim and Vinicius de Moraes, "Outra Vez" and "Chega de Saudade", which were accompanied by João Gilberto's guitar.
+Its first appearance was on the album Canção do Amor Demais, in which the singer Elizeth Cardoso recorded two compositions by the duo Antônio Carlos "Tom" Jobim and Vinicius de Moraes, "Outra Vez" and "Chega de Saudade", which were accompanied by João Gilberto's guitar.
 It was the first time that the Bahian musician presented the beat of his guitar that would become characteristic of the style.
 By accompanying Cardoso's voice, Gilberto innovated in the way of pacing the rhythm, accentuating the weak times, to carry out a synthesis of the beat of samba to guitar.

 In 1959, João Gilberto's bossa album was released, containing the tracks "Chega de Saudade", "Bim Bom" and "Desafinado" which entered the jazz repertory.
 Considered the landmark of the birth of bossa nova, it also featured Gilberto's innovative way of singing samba, which was inspired by Dorival Caymmi.
 With the LP Chega de Saudade, released in 1959, Gilberto consolidated the bossa nova as a new style of playing samba.
-His innovative way of playing and singing samba, combined with the harmonies of Antônio Carlos Jobim and the lyrics of Vinicius de Moraes, found immediate resonance among musicians who were looking for new approaches to samba in Rio de Janeiro, many of whom were influenced by American jazz.
+His innovative way of playing and singing samba, combined with the harmonies of Tom Jobim and the lyrics of Vinicius de Moraes, found immediate resonance among musicians who were looking for new approaches to samba in Rio de Janeiro, many of whom were influenced by American jazz.

 On 21 November 1962, the Consulate-General of Brazil presented Bossa Nova at Carnegie Hall.
+In the same year, Quincy Jones released the album Big Band Bossa Nova after visiting Rio de Janeiro and hearing about the success of bossa nova.

-In 1964, João Gilberto, Stan Getz and Jobimreleased the Getz/Gilberto winner Grammy Awards album.
-Then, it emerged an artistic movement around Gilberto and other professional artists such as Jobim, Moraes and Baden Powell, among others, which attracted young amateur musicians from the South Zone of Rio – such as Marcos Valle, Carlos Lyra, Roberto Menescal, Ronaldo Bôscoli and Nara Leão and Bahian Astrud Gilberto.
+In 1964, João Gilberto, Stan Getz and Tom Jobim released the Grammy Awards-winning album Getz/Gilberto.
+Bossa Nova emerged as an artistic movement around Gilberto and other professional artists such as Jobim, Moraes and Baden Powell, among others, which attracted young amateur musicians from the South Zone of Rio – such as Marcos Valle, Carlos Lyra, Roberto Menescal, Ronaldo Bôscoli and Nara Leão and Bahian Astrud Gilberto.